TatianaSnauwaert/Comparative_analysis_of_video_game_platforms/README.md

 ## Integrated project after the 1st module from Practicum by Yandex

 ### Goal
-Prepare a report for the online store Ice to identify patterns that determine whether a game succeeds or not.
+Prepare a report for the online store Ice to identify patterns that determine whether a game will succeed or not.
 This will allow us to spot potential big winners and plan advertising campaigns.

 ### This project's repo includes the following files: